Driving In Greece – Driving Laws And Road Rules 2025

 Taxis in Athens

 Many archaeological sites around Greece have their own parking space.
-Athens is an exception, and you would be mad if you wanted to get to the Acropolis, the Ancient Agora or any of the other ancient sites in Athens in a rented car.
+Athens is an exception, and you would be mad if you wanted to get to the Acropolis, the Ancient Agora or any of the other ancient sites in Athens in a rental car.

 Parking in the Greek cities